jiaxi-zheng/jiaxizheng.com/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include distributed robotics, mobile computing and programmable matter

 interests:
 - Mechanical design, Fabrication, Characterization, and Locomotion control of Field Robotics (Legged robotics, Underwater robotics, and Bioinspired robotics)
-- Swarm robotics and collective intelligence with application in self-reconfiguration robotics and environmental monitor.
+- Swarm robotics and collective intelligence with application in self-reconfiguration robotics and environmental monitor
-- Flexable Electronic Material with applications in robotics perception.
+- Flexable Electronic Material with applications in robotics perception

 education:
   courses: